stopwarstopputin/swsp-wordpress-plugin/README.md

 The Stop War!
 Stop Putin!
 WordPress Plugin was released on February 27th, 2022, just 3 days after Russia invading the Ukraine.

-It is a simplified fork built on the basis of the IP2Location Country Blocker WordPress Plugin (https://de.wordpress.org/Plugins/ip2location-country-blocker/).
+It is a simplified fork built on the basis of the <a href="https://de.wordpress.org/Plugins/ip2location-country-blocker/">IP2Location Country Blocker WordPress Plugin </a>IP2Location Country Blocker WordPress Plugin.

 This site or product includes IP2Location LITE data available from <a href="https://lite.ip2location.com">https://lite.ip2location.com</a>.